It is something that's always on your to-do list but somehow never actually happens?

 1 | Create a Capsule Pantry

-A capsule pantry is made of up a limited number of versatile ingredients that you love to eat, and that can be combined into a variety of easy, delicious meals.
+Like a capsule wardrobe, a capsule pantry is made of up a limited number of versatile ingredients that you love to eat, and that can be combined into a variety of easy, delicious meals.

-More resources: How to Create a Capsule Pantry for Simplified Cooking
+Check this out: How to Create a Capsule Pantry for Simplified Cooking

 Think bowls, tacos, pasta, salads, and stir-frys, just to name a few.

-Using the Essential Six method allows you to efficiently shop, plan and prep, without wasted time or money.
+Plus, using the Essential Six method allows you to efficiently shop, plan and prep, without wasted time or money.

 3 | Don’t Meal Plan, Meal Map